marjohnson/w11D1-Django/Notes.md

 shop-zoo - allow to add different shops to multiple zoos

 Eventually we will add organizer/owner pages where they can log in and manipulate what is at each zoo

+Relationship Examples and where to put them

+here is a 1 to many:
+Each manuafacturer can have many cars but 1 car can only have one manufacturer class Manufacturer:
+    name

+class Car:
+    type
+    manufacturer foreignKey

+here is a many to many:
+Pizza's can have many toppings and many pizzas can have different toppings

+class Topping:
+    toppingName

+class Pizza:
+    toppings  manytomany